mrmate2/ESP32_Camera_alarm_system/README.md

   is documented and designed to traverse NAT barriers.
 - the alarm mode with movement detection can be configured to kick in automatically in case contact with the management is lost but connectivity to the Internet is still available.

+Make sure to compile this for the ESP32-Cam boards, it requires PSRAM support.